se-unrc/notifications/SRS.md

 ###### User story 2.1

 **ID:** US4
 TITLE: Sign up
 DESC: Given that the user has now accesed the website, they should be a allowed to register into the site.
 They will have to provide their full name, ID number, username, email, and password.
 RAT: In order for an unregistered user to sign up.
 DEP: None.

 ##### 3.2.2.3 User Class 3 - The Registered User

 ###### User story 3.1

 **ID:** US5
 TITLE: Receive notifications when tagged
 DESC: As a RU, I want to receive notifications when I am tagged in a document.
 RAT: In order for a RU to receive notifications whenever tagged.
 DEP: US4

 ###### User story 3.2

 **ID:** US6
 TITLE: Log in
 DESC: As a RU, I want to log into my account.
 For this I need my email account and my password.
 RAT: In order for a registered user to log in.
 DEP: US4

 ###### User story 3.3.

 **ID:** US7
 TITLE: Forgot my password
 DESC: As a RU, I forgot my password.
 To retrieve it I need to give the website my email account.
 RAT: In order for a RU to retrieve their password.
 DEP: US4

 ###### User story 3.4

 **ID:** US8
 TITLE: Edit my profile
 DESC: As a RU, I wanto be able to edit my profile: change my full name, my username, my password, my email, and my ID number.
 RAT: In order for a RU to edit their profile.
 DEP: US6

 ###### User story 3.5

 **ID:** US9
 TITLE: Edit my interest categories
 DESC: As a RU, I want to subscribe to new categories, or to unsuscribe to categories I had previously subbed to.
 RAT: In order for a RU to edit their interest categories.
 DEP: US6

 ###### User story 3.6

 **ID:** US10
 TITLE: Receive notifications from my interest categories
 DESC: As a RU, I want to receive notifications whenever a new document is uploaded to one of my interest categories.
 RAT: In order for a RU to receive notifications from their ICs.
 DEP: US9

 ##### 3.2.2.4 User Class 4 - The Admin Class

 ###### User story 4.1

 **ID:** US11
 TITLE: Upload new document
 DESC: As an admin, I want to upload a new document as need be.
 For this I will need the PDF file, the title of the document, the tagged users, the date, and the document's category.
 RAT: In order for an admin to upload a new document.
 DEP: US4

 ###### User story 4.2

 **ID:** US12
 TITLE: Edit docs
 DESC: As an admin, I want to edit any document that has already been uploaded.
 This means chaging its title, date, PDF file, users tagged to the doc, and the doc's category.
 RAT: In order for an admin to edit uploaded documents.
 DEP: US11

 ###### User story 4.3

 **ID:** US13
 TITLE: Delete documents
 DESC: As an admin, I want to be able to delete documents that may have been wrongfully uploaded, or that for some reason are no longer relevant.
 RAT: In order for an admin to delete documents, no questions asked.
 DEP: US11

 ###### User story 4.4

 **ID:** US14
 TITLE: Invite admin
 DESC: As an admin, I want to invite another RU in order for them to become an admin.
 For this I only need their username.
 RAT: In order for an admin to invite some other RU to become an admin.
 DEP: US4

 ### 3.3 Design Requirements

 **ID:** DR1
 TITLE: Simple search feature
 DESC: The search feature should be simple and easy for the user to use.
 RAT: In order for the user to easily find the search feature and have no issues using it.
 DEP: None.

 **ID:** DR2
 TITLE: Simple document visualization
 DESC: All documents should be easily identifiable, and ready to be read by clicking on them.
 RAT: In order for the user to easily indetify and read the documents.
 DEP: None.

 **ID:** DR3
 TITLE: Simple download feature
 DESC: All documents should be easily downloaded by clicking on a download icon.
 RAT: In order for the user to easily download any document.
 DEP: None.

 **ID:** DR4
 TITLE: Ease of subscribing/unsuscribing to an IC
 DESC: All ICs should be listed on the user's profile so that they can easily subscribe to any of them by checking a small box next to the ICs name, or unsubscribe by doing the exact opposite.
 RAT: In order for the user to easily subscribe/unsubscribe to an IC.

 **ID:** DR5
 TITLE: Usage of 'Add new doc' feature
 DESC: This feature should be intuitive and very easy to use for all administrators, who may not be technical people.
 RAT: In order for admins to easily upload new docs.

 ### 3.4 Design Constraints

 **ID:** DC1
 TITLE: Having the docs in your computer
 DESC: The admin must have the document's PDF file stored in his computer in order to be able to upload it, any other kinds of storage will not work (URLs, etc).

 **ID:** DC2
 TITLE: Having an email account
 DESC: The system is designed so that all users must have an email account.

 **ID:** DC3
 TITLE: Having an ID number
-DESC: Only people with ID numbers will be aeble to sign up for an account.
+DESC: Only people with ID numbers will be able to sign up for an account.